Foreign fighters were meant to leave Libya this week. A huge trench being dug by Russian-backed mercenaries indicates they plan to stay

 But, a confidential UN report in June, obtained by CNN described the Wagner fighters as "an effective force multiplier."

 Last year, Russian President Vladimir Putin said that there were no Russians in Libya, but if there are they are not representing Russia.
-Russia has always denied it uses mercenaries to fight for it.
+Russia has always denied it uses mercenaries to fight for it